Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Early Work on Explainable Neural Networks

 \Ac{DeepLIFT} extends \ac{LRP} by comparing the actual input to a reference input or baseline, quantifying the difference in model outputs; see further details in~\cite{shrikumar2017learning}.
 By explicitly accounting for deviations from a baseline, \ac{DeepLIFT} is particularly useful in scenarios where the relative importance of nanoscale molecular changes can provide crucial insights into the system's dynamics.
 For instance, in {MC} systems where slight variations in vesicle concentration, timing, or signal shape may signify different biological states or disease progressions, \ac{DeepLIFT} can highlight which input perturbations most significantly influence the model's prediction.
-This enables researchers to trace back model decisions to specific molecular behaviors—such as an unexpected peak in molecule release rate or a delay in arrival time—thereby improving interpretability and fostering trust in AI-driven diagnostics or monitoring systems.
+This enables researchers to trace model decisions back to specific molecular behaviors, such as an unexpected peak in a molecule's release rate or a delay in arrival time, thereby improving interpretability in AI-driven diagnostic or monitoring systems.
 Unlike gradient-based methods that may suffer from vanishing signals, \ac{DeepLIFT} preserves contribution scores even in saturated or nonlinear regions, which are common in biochemical signaling cascades.

-\paragraph{Saliency Maps} Saliency maps, commonly used in computer vision, highlight regions of an input image that are most important for a model's prediction \cite{mundhenk2019efficient}.
-However, this can be helpful in {MC} as they visually highlight the most influential features in the {NN} model's decision-making process.
+\textbf{Saliency Maps:} Saliency maps, commonly used in computer vision, highlight regions of an input image that are most important for a model's prediction \cite{mundhenk2019efficient}.
+This can be helpful in {MC}, as it visually highlights the most influential features in the {NN} model's decision-making process.
 This technique generates visual representations that show which areas of input data contribute most to the model's output, allowing researchers to quickly identify key molecular factors or patterns driving the communication process.